top of page

 • How can I foster puppies for you?

 Fostering is a great way to have a temporary or trial puppy.
 It's perfect for seniors, working/traveling adults, and families deciding if a puppy is the right pet for their family.
-Foster families usually pick up puppies on Wednesday evenings and care for them for a minimum of three nights or as long as one week.
+Foster families usually pick up puppies on Wednesday evenings and care for them for a minimum of three nights, but there are longer-term opportunities, too.
 Perks of fostering with us: We provide you with everything necessary to care for our puppies: like a crate, food, toys, and healthcare.
 The best perk of all when fostering with us is that if you become really attached to a puppy while taking care of it, you can adopt the pup, as long as you follow the protocols we have in place.
 Before you start fostering your first puppy, you'll need to attend an orientation and have your home checked.
-Learn more here
+Learn more here.

 • How do you know what breeds the puppies are?